Book Award Winners

 The Green Earth Book Award, the nation’s only environmental stewardship book award given to authors and illustrators in these categories: Picture books, Children’s Fiction, Young Adult Fiction and Young Adult Nonfiction.
 The award has been given since 2005.
 The 2014 winner for best picture book is shown to the left, The Eye of the Whale: A Rescue Story written and illustrated by Jennifer O’Connell.

 The Robert F. Sibert Informational Book Award is given annually “to the author of the most distinguished informational book published during the preceding year.”
 There is an award winner and honor books.
 The 2014 winner is Parrots Over Puerto Rico by Susan L. Roth and Cindy Trumbore.

 The Scott O’Dell Award was established in 1982 by the noted writer of historical fiction, who hoped to increase interest in the genre.
 It is awarded annually to “a meritorious book published in the previous year for children or young adults.
 To be eligible, “a book must have been published as a book intended for children or young people, set in the New World, published in the United States, and written in English by a citizen of the United States.”
-The 2014 winner was Bo at Ballard Creek by Kirkpatrick Hill.
+The 2015 winner was Dash by Kirby Larson.